floriansemm/SolrBundle/README.md

 * `solr:index:populate` - synchronize the db with the index
 * `solr:schema:show` - shows your configured documents

+### Indexing huge sets of entities

+The `solr:index:populate` command works well for sets up to 300k entities, everthing large makes the command very slow.
+You can find [here](Resources/doc/indexing.md) some solution how to sync your DB with Solr.

 ## Extend Solarium

 To extend Solarium with your own plugins, create a tagged service: